Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 3. Press start/stop (μ‹œμž‘/μ •μ§€).

-4. Add an egg when there’s 60 seconds left and stir, if you like.
+4. Optional: add an egg when there’s about 60 seconds left, then stir.

 Usually, choosing regular ramyeon(일반라면) works just fine.
 Keep in mind that the machines can vary depending on the store or park.